Stausssi/katacoda-json/json-scenario/finish.md

 ## Sources

+- Information regarding PostgreSQL and relational databases: https://www.postgresql.org/
-- The loading animation in the beggining was inspired by [this katacoda](https://katacoda.com/scenario-examples/scenarios/displaying-progress-spinner).
+- The loading animation in the beginning was inspired by [this](https://katacoda.com/scenario-examples/scenarios/displaying-progress-spinner) katacoda.